kaltura/playkit-js/docs/api.md

 Fired when the drm license is responded from the DRM server

-## VISIBILITY_CHANGE

-Fired when the player changes its visibility state - either by tabbing in / out or scrolling in /out of view

 ## FakeEventTarget

 A work-alike for EventTarget.
 Only DOM elements may be true EventTargets,